nhsconnect/gpconnect/pages/overview/overview_consumer_supplier.md

 summary: Step-by-step guide to developing consumer applications
 ---

-<p>As a consumer supplier, you want to use GP Connect to develop an API to consume GP data.
+<p>As a consumer supplier, you want to use GP Connect to develop an {% include tooltip.html type="API" %} to consume GP data.
 To retrieve data from an end-user organisation, your system will need to integrate with the {% include tooltip.html type="Spine" %} as follows:</p>

 <br>